HarshVaragiya/Chat-Application/README.md

 2. Sending hash of message string to later check the data integrity and dislay only verified messages.
 3. Sending Data files or some other data ..
 4. Using standard AES Block Cipher implementations (still 256 Bits though) as used in PyCryptoDome
-5. Using Standard MAC To secure Block Data .
+5. Using Standard MAC To secure Block Data . (or HMAC)
-6. VideoChat.
+6. Encrypted VideoChatting with VoIP , using UDP instead of TCP Sockets for better performance.

 # Updates:
 1. Added Message Verification to check message integrity, along with message timestamps.
 2. Also Solved the problem where Socket Object closes from one end and crashes the other side.
 3. Updated Screenshot.
-4. VideoChat.
+4. VideoChat -  plain and simple image exchange. no VoIP yet so sounds stupid ..
+Also unencrypted connection.
+Will work on it later.